chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/EmailIP/README.md

 You need to :
   1. Create a Python script and store it in a direcotry
   2. Make Python script executable.
-  3. Set teh program to run at boot time
+  3. Set the program to run at boot time

 - [EmailIP.py](/root/raspberrypi/RaspberryPiPrj/EmailIP/EmailIP.py)